roadsidemultimedia/Docs/configure/global-options.md

 #### Fixed NavBar Menu ####

-The NavBar uses the [WordPress menus system](http://codex.wordpress.org/WordPress_Menu_User_Guide), either select one which has already been created from the **Select Menu** dropdown or use the **Configure Menus** button, this will load up the Wordpress menu editor.
+The NavBar uses the [WordPress menus system](http://codex.wordpress.org/WordPress_Menu_User_Guide), either select one which has already been created from the **Select Menu** dropdown or use the **Configure Menus** button, this will load up the WordPress menu editor.

 #### NavBar Image ####